A series of 12 paintings about violence, 6 portraits of people who have been involved in violence, and 6 paintings of violent scenes.

 The main question is: where does one’s own responsibility end, and when do external circumstances take over ?
 And, if self-responsibility is limited, to what extent is moral judgment justified ?

 One thing is for sure: turning our heads away from violence won’t make it disappear.
 If anything, it will make matters worse.
-Shedding a neutral, abstract light on violence raises the opportunity to deal with violence in more constructive ways.
+Looking at violence in a neutral, abstract way creates the opportunity to deal with it more constructively.